On Dirichlet, Poncelet and Abel problems: Boundary value problems in a domain for the string equation

-5pt In the work \cite{John} it has shown that for a $C^2$-smooth curve the case III) is impossible.
-For the case II) it has proved that there is an arc $D_0$ on $C$ such that each two arcs from $D_0,I_1D_0,TD_0,I_1TD_0,T^2D_0,$ ..., $I_1T^{n-1}D_0,T^nD_0,...$ have not any common point.
-Note that for the analytical boundary this is impossible because in this case $T$ is a diffeomorphism.
-In the case IV) it has proved that the Denjoy-Poincar\'e rotation $\xi$ (\cite{Nit}) of the John mapping $T$ is irrational and $T $ is topologically equivalent to a turn of an unit circle about the angle $\pi\xi$ (i.e. there exists a homeomorphism $h$ from $C$ onto the unit circle $S$ such that the mapping $hTh^{-1}:S\to S$ is a turn about the angle $\pi\xi$).

-For the case when every point of $C$ is periodic it have proved the all periods are coincided.
-But here we don't know anything about solution uniqueness, although R.A.
-Alexandrjan have shown in this case \cite{Alex1} that there is a generalized solution of the problem \re {SE},\re{NDP} which can be built as a piecewise constant function.
+5pt In the work \cite{John}, it was shown that for a $C^2$-smooth curve, case III may not be present.
+For case II, it was proven that there exists an arc $D_0$ on $C$ such that every two arcs from $D_0,I_1D_0,TD_0,I_1TD_0,T^2D_0,$ ..., $I_1T^{n-1}D_0,T^nD_0,...$ have no common points.
+Note that for an analytical boundary, this may not be valid, because in this case $T$ is a diffeomorphism.
+In case IV, it was proven that the Denjoy-Poincar\'e rotation $\xi$ (\cite{Nit}) of the John mapping $T$ is irrational and $T$ is topologically equivalent to a turn of a unit circle about the angle $\pi\xi$ (i.e. there exists a homeomorphism $h$ from $C$ onto a unit circle $S$ such that the mapping $hTh^{-1}:S\to S$ is a turn about the angle $\pi\xi$).
+For a case, in which every point of $C$ is periodic, it was proven that all periods coincide.
+But in this case, nothing is known about solution uniqueness, although R.A.
+Alexandrjan has shown for this case \cite{Alex1} that there is a generalized solution of the problem \re {SE},\re{NDP}, which can be constructed in the form of a piecewise-constant function.

 We will assume that the domain has boundary $C$ satisfying the condition: